A multiscale comparison of modeled and observed seasonal methane emissions in northern wetlands.

 Lawrence Berkeley National Laboratory

-Funding for this study was provided by the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research, under the Regional and Global Climate Modeling program and Next-Generation Ecosystem Experiments–Arctic project under contract # DE-AC02-05CH11231.
+Funding for this study was provided by the Regional and Global Climate Model (RGCM) program and Next-Generation Ecosystem Experiments (NGEE)–Arctic project of the Office of Biological and Environmental Research, within the U.S. Department of Energy (DOE) Office of Science, under the under contract # DE-AC02-05CH11231.

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER